Skip to content

 # salary: annual salary

-# limits, coeffr, coeffn: the data arrays used to calculate the tax
+# limits, coeffr, coeffn: data tables for tax calculation

 #